Chris Taylor Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 12th in MLB.

-- The Padres have the top team ERA across all MLB pitching staffs (3.70).
+- The Padres have a 3.75 team ERA that ranks first across all MLB pitching staffs.

-- The Padres give up the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- Padres pitchers combine to allow 120 home runs (1.1 per game), the sixth-fewest in baseball.

-- The right-hander's last appearance was on Sunday against the Texas Rangers, when he went six scoreless innings while allowing three hits.
+- In his last time out on Sunday against the Texas Rangers, the lefty tossed five innings, allowing no earned runs while surrendering four hits.

-- The 36-year-old has a 4.53 ERA and 9.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.